pachyderm/docs/content/latest/concepts/data-concepts/provenance.md

 seriesPart:
 ---

-**Data versioning** ([History](../history/)) enables Pachyderm users to go back in time and see the state of a dataset or repository at a particular moment.
+**Data versioning** ([History](../history/)) enables MLDM users to go back in time and see the state of a dataset or repository at a particular moment.

 **Data provenance** (from the French noun *provenance* which means *the place of origin*), also known as **data lineage**, tracks the dependencies and relationships between datasets.
 It answers the question
 *"Where does the data come from?"*, but also *"How was the data transformed along the way?"*.

-Pachyderm enables its users
+MLDM enables its users
 to have both: track all revisions of their data **and** understand the connection between the data stored in one repository and the results in the other repository.